Identity Theft Protection

 Request your annual credit report every year, review it for inaccuracies, and submit corrections immediately

 You're entitled to a free annual credit report by law.
-According to the Federal Trade Commission, the only authorized source for your free annual credit report is https://www.annualcreditreport.com.
-See this link for further details.
+According to the Federal Trade Commission, the only authorized source for your free annual credit report is AnnualCreditReport.com.
+For further details reference the FTC help article.

 Consider a Credit Freeze

 An additional step you can take to protect yourself from identity theft is to restrict access to your credit report.
 Also known as a credit freeze, this tool will let you restrict anyone from requesting your credit report, which in turn makes it more difficult for identity thieves to open new accounts in your name.
 The reason this helps is because most creditors will ask to see your credit report before they approve a new account or issue you a line of credit.
 If they can’t see your file, they may not extend the credit.
 For more information about how to initiate a credit freeze, please click here.